When it comes to investing in cryptocurrencies, there are a few options among Canadian stocks that investors can consider.

 Like Hut 8, Hive is a digital miner that keeps much of its production on its balance sheet, making it an indirect way for investors to bet on the price of Bitcoin.
 But where it differs is it has periodically sold some of its digital assets to buy more mining assets, which are then used by other miners.

 Hive is preferred by many public market investors because of its larger size, diversification away from Bitcoin itself, and the level of experience of senior management.
 In other words, it has a little more corporate feel and a little bit less of a start-up vibe.

 Ether Capital Corp (NEO:ETHC)

-For example, it has acted as a consultant to Purpose Investments and helped launch the Purpose Bitcoin and Purpose Ether ETFs, which allow Canadians to hold cryptocurrency in CAD and as an added bonus, can tax shelter the holding.
+For example, it has acted as a consultant to Purpose Investments and helped launch the Purpose Bitcoin and Purpose Ether ETFs, which allow Canadians to hold cryptocurrency in CAD and, as an added bonus, can tax shelter the holding.

 Secondly, the company is investing in the development of technologies which are aimed at decentralized application adoption.

 How can you take advantage?
-Whenever the discount to ETH assets is greater than 30%, it provides an attractive risk-to-reward prospects.
+Whenever the discount to ETH assets is greater than 30%, it provides an attractive risk-to-reward prospect.